 Durand Union Station

 State-wide history museum with local feel, housed inside a grand 115-year-old active train station.
 Durand Union Station, Inc.’s mission is to preserve, maintain and operate the Durand Union Station and Michigan Railroad History Museum.
 We engage and educate the community through the celebration of railroading: its past, present, and future.
-Offers free virtual and audio tours.
+Offers free virtual and audio tours by donation.